 Other considerations is a light inside the cabinet.
 One that you can adjust the position so that you don't have it glaring in your eyes as you try to work.
 Thin film plastic sheets are also available to put over the inside of the viewing window.
 This prevents the abrasive from fogging the window.
 When the plastic sheet gets hard to see through, you simply replace it.

-That about covers it for equipment, Part 2 will talk about actual blasting.
+Practice makes perfect.
+When you get your sand blaster up and running, start practicing.
+That about covers it for equipment; Part 2 will talk about actual blasting.